 Blue Rock Boondock lies just across the Muskingum River from Ohio state route 60.
 The spot is adjacent to our pole barn lean to which is situated on a dead end lane less than 100 yards from the river.
 Enjoy a fire in the designated area and use the lean to for shelter and relaxing.
 Electrical power is available at the site but outdoor lighting is controlled from inside the barn which likely will not be open.
-We are in a rural area shared by both full and part time residents and have neighbors who, like us, appreciate the quiet setting.
+We are in a rural area shared by both full and part time residents who, like us, appreciate the quiet setting.

 No smoking on property.